 SECTION 5.
 PRESIDENT.

 The president shall be the principal executive officer of the corporation and shall in general supervise and control all of the business and affairs of the corporation.
 S/he shall preside at all meetings of the members and of the board of directors.
-S/he may sign, with the secretary-treasurer or any other proper officer of the corporation authorized by the board of directors, any deeds, mortgages, bonds, contracts, or other instruments that the board of directors have authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the board of directors or by these by-laws or by statue to some other officer or agent of the corporation; and in general shall perform all duties incident to the office of president and such other duties as may be prescribed by the board of directors from time to time.
+S/he may sign, with the treasurer or any other proper officer of the corporation authorized by the board of directors, any deeds, mortgages, bonds, contracts, or other instruments that the board of directors have authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the board of directors or by these by-laws or by statue to some other officer or agent of the corporation; and in general shall perform all duties incident to the office of president and such other duties as may be prescribed by the board of directors from time to time.
 In the event that the President has fiduciary responsibilities to a governmental entity (including the United States Federal Government) s/he shall be excused from all financial responsibilities.
-Such financial duties are then ceded, during the 1 year term of the president, to the remaining eligible members of the board of directors, who will make decisions on a simple majority rule.
+Such financial duties are then ceded, during the one year term of the president, to the remaining eligible members of the board of directors, who will make decisions on a simple majority rule.

 SECTION 6.
 PRESIDENT-ELECT.

-In the absence of the president or in the event of his inability to act, the president-elect shall perform the duties of the president, and when so acting, shall have all the powers of and be subject to all the restrictions upon the president.
+In the absence of the president or in the event of his/her inability to act, the president-elect shall perform the duties of the president, and when so acting, shall have all the powers of and be subject to all the restrictions upon the president.